SaurontheMighty/pygame/README.md

 Press F to skip to 35 to see the snail/turtle on the rocket which slows down the enemies

-Press S to skip to the second level with the boss fight(spoiler)
+Press S to skip to the second level with the (!spoiler!)boss fight